Front Desk Agent Jobs in USA with Visa Sponsorship

 Do front desk agent jobs qualify for H-1B sponsorship?

-Front desk agent positions can qualify for H-1B sponsorship when they require specialized hospitality knowledge, multilingual capabilities, or management responsibilities.
+Front desk agent positions can qualify for H-1B visa sponsorship when they require specialized hospitality knowledge, multilingual capabilities, or management responsibilities.
 The role must demonstrate college-level requirements beyond basic customer service.
 Success rates are higher at luxury properties and international hotel chains that can justify the specialty occupation criteria.

 What degree do I need for front desk agent visa sponsorship?